CogencyWeb3/Web3MediaPilot/Deliverables/Cogency-Deliverable_2a5.md

   - Metadata opportunities
  - The rest of the areas are far away from the winners

 We have also depicted the table above using a spider diagram.
 Each colour is an area, with 5 apexes for each criteria.
-The two winner areas, yellow and blue, stand out from the rest.
+The two winning areas, yellow and blue, stand out from the rest.

 <img width="600" alt="image" src="https://user-images.githubusercontent.com/114009050/202570730-f030cba4-f865-4375-bdf6-a2872cc5cead.png">

 ## Next steps
-During the next sprint, the group will work on outlining a specific solution within the winner areas.
+During the next sprint, the group will work on outlining a specific solution within the winning areas.

 | Number        | Workshop      | Date         | Duration     |
 | ------------- | ------------- |------------- |------------- |